Battle of Callinicum: Battle

 The Byzantine center, including the cavalry, is exposed and routed.
 Infantry led by Petrus delay the Persian advance for some defenders to retreat.

-The battle began with extensive exchange of arrow shots, with Procopius noting the rapidness of the Persian archery.
-This difference in archery is also mentioned in the Strategikon of Maurice, who had advised closing in with the Persians without any delay.
+The battle began with an exchange of arrow shots, with Procopius noting the rapidness of the Persian archery.
+This difference in archery is also mentioned in the Strategikon of Maurice, which advised closing in with the Persians without any delay.
 This, combined with a westerly wind, caused the Byzantine side to suffer more casualties at this stage.
-According to Ian Hughes, however, the casualties were balanced due to the greater penetrative force of Byzantine archery.
+According to historian Ian Hughes, however, the casualties were balanced due to the greater penetrative force of Byzantine archery.

-Later, after "two-thirds of the day" had elapsed, Azarethes found a weak spot in the Byzantine force and redeployed some of his cavalry to his left wing; this was a similar tactic used at Dara, where the Persians tried to find a weak spot and overwhelm it by creating local numerical superiority.
-This maneuver was not observed by Belisarius and proved to be a turning point.
+After "two-thirds of the day" had elapsed, Azarethes redeployed some of his cavalry to his left wing; this was a similar tactic used at Dara, where the Persians tried to find a weak spot and overwhelm it by creating local numerical superiority.
+This redeployment was not observed by Belisarius.
 The Ghassanids were routed off the field with such ease as to later inspire accusations of treachery.
-This exposed the right flank of the Lycaonian infantry, who were no match for the Persian cavalry and were also routed, while their commanders were killed.
+This exposed the right flank of the Lycaonian infantry, who were no match for the Persian cavalry, and they were also routed after their commanders were killed.
 The right flank of Ascan's heavy cavalry was now exposed; they fought as best they could, but Ascan was killed and his force defeated.

-The Persian cavalry and their Lakhmid allies now controlled the rising ground looking down on the rest of the Byzantine force.
+The Persian cavalry and their Lakhmid allies now controlled the rising ground, looking down on the rest of the Byzantine force.
 As the remainder of the Byzantine cavalry fled and Belisarius was unable to reform his line, the Byzantine infantrymen found themselves pressed against the river.
-They formed a U-shaped phoulkon (fulcum) formation to defend against the missile attacks, with the top of the "U" being closed by the river and foot-archers in the center of the "U" loosing arrows at the attacking Persians.
+They formed a U-shaped phoulkon (fulcum) formation to defend against the missile attacks by the Persians, with the top of the "U" being closed by the river and foot-archers in the center of the "U" firing arrows at the Persians.
 They withstood the Persian attacks until nightfall, when they safely escaped across the Euphrates to Callinicum.
-Apparently, the repeated charges by the Persian cavalry against the Byzantine infantry did not achieve anything more than increasing the casualties on both sides.
+Apparently, repeated charges by the Persian cavalry against the Byzantine infantry achieved nothing more than increasing casualties on both sides.

-The primary sources reporting this phase of the battle are confusing.
-According to Procopius, Belisarius dismounted and fought alongside the infantry until nightfall, while Malalas reports that Belisarius had fled earlier across the Euphrates on a boat, while his subordinates Sunnicas and Simmas dismounted and fought alongside the infantry.
-Hughes argues this latter scenario is more probable.

-Zacharias of Mytilene said of the battle: "[The Romans] turned and fled before the Persian attack.
-Many fell into the Euphrates and were drowned, and others were killed."
-However, it is unknown what stage of the battle Zachariah was referring to.